dichev/automation-suite/dba/README.md

     -p, --parallel [limit]  When run with multiple hosts define how many commands to be executed in parallel.
 Set to 0 execute them all together.
 By default will be executed sequentially
-    -v, --verbose           Turn ON log details of whats happening -f, --force             Suppress confirm messages (used for automation) -n, --dry-run           Dry run mode will do everything as usual except commands execution -q, --quiet             Turn off chat and some logs in stdout --wait <int>            Pause between iterations in seconds --announce              Announce what and why is happening and delay the execution to give time to all to prepare --no-chat               Disable chat notification if they are activated
+    -v, --verbose           Turn ON log details of whats happening -f, --force             Suppress confirm messages (used for automation) --dry-run               Dry run mode will do everything as usual except commands execution --quiet                 Turn off chat and some logs in stdout --wait <int>            Pause between iterations in seconds --announce              Announce what and why is happening and delay the execution to give time to all to prepare --no-chat               Disable chat notification if they are activated